James Chaney: Murder

-In June 1964, Chaney and fellow civil rights workers Michael Schwerner and Andrew Goodman were killed near the town of Philadelphia, Mississippi.
+On June 21, 1964, Chaney and fellow civil rights workers Michael Schwerner and Andrew Goodman were killed near the town of Philadelphia, Mississippi.
 They were investigating the burning of Mt.
 Zion Methodist Church, which had been a site for a CORE Freedom School.
 In the wake of Schwerner and Chaney's voter registration rallies, parishioners had been beaten by Ku Klux Klan members.
 They accused the sheriff's deputy, Cecil Price, of stopping their caravan and forcing the deacons to kneel in the headlights of their own cars, while white men beat them with rifle butts.
 The same klansmen who beat them were also identified as having burned the church.

 Price arrested Chaney, Goodman, and Schwerner for an alleged traffic violation and took them to the Neshoba County jail.
 They were released that evening, without being allowed to telephone anyone.
 On the way back to Meridian, they were stopped by patrol lights and two carloads of Ku Klux Klan members on Highway 19, then taken in Price's car to another remote rural road.
 The men approached then shot and killed Schwerner, then Goodman, both with one shot in the heart and finally Chaney with three shots, after severely beating him.
 They buried the young men in an earthen dam nearby.

 The men's bodies remained undiscovered for 44 days.
 The FBI was brought into the case by John Doar, the Department of Justice representative in Mississippi monitoring the situation during Freedom Summer.
 The missing civil rights workers became a major national story, especially coming on top of other events as civil rights workers were active across Mississippi in a voter registration drive.

 Schwerner's widow Rita, who also worked for CORE in Meridian, expressed indignation that the press had ignored previous murders and disappearances of blacks in the area, but had highlighted this case because two white men from New York had gone missing.
 She said she believed that if only Chaney were missing, the case would not have received nearly as much attention.

 Aftermath for family

 After the funeral of their older son, the Chaneys left Mississippi because of death threats.
 Helped by the Goodman and Schwerner families, and other supporters, they moved to New York City, where Chaney's younger brother Ben attended a private, majority-white high school.

 In 1969, Ben joined the Black Panther Party and Black Liberation Army.
-In 1970, he went to Florida with two friends to buy guns; the two friends killed three white men in South Carolina and Florida, and Chaney was also convicted of murder in Florida.
+In 1970, he went to Florida with two friends to buy guns; the two friends killed three white men in South Carolina and Florida.
+Chaney was acquitted of murder in South Carolina, but found guilty of three counts of first degree murder in Florida under the felony murder rule.
 Chaney served 13 years and, after gaining parole, founded the James Earl Chaney Foundation in his brother's honor.
 Starting in 1985, he worked "as a legal clerk for the [late] former U.S. Attorney General Ramsey Clark, the lawyer who secured his parole".